 5. Establish a budget and get the equipment and supplies you’ll need.

-Depending on your budget, you can decide whether it would be better to lease your vending machines, buy used or buy new.
-Then you need to source your inventory and figure out how much you need to store to keep your machines running.
+Depending on your budget, you can decide whether it would be better to lease your vending machines, buy used ones, or buy new ones.
+Then you need to source your inventory and determine how much you need to store to keep your machines running.

 6. Sign contracts with business owners at your locations.

 You’ll most likely have to offer a percentage of your sales as a commission to the businesses that house your machines.
 This commission can range anywhere from 7% to 25%.
 Your contract should also include protections for you, such as what to do if the location proves unprofitable, how to deal with theft and vandalism, and expectations for restocking.